First Timer's Guide

 Can I exchange my tickets?

 As long as you are a season subscriber to the Season or Family series, you may exchange tickets for another performance in the same series.
 We ask that all exchanges be made at the LexPhil Box Office at least 24 hours in advance of your scheduled concert.
 You may make exchanges in person at 161 North Mill Street, or by calling the Box Office at 859.233.4226.
-Exchanges must be used in the series for which the original tickets were purchased, and upgrade fees made apply.
+Exchanges must be used in the series for which the original tickets were purchased, and upgrade fees may apply.
 Tickets are always subject to seating availability and some restrictions may also apply.
 Only LexPhil subscribers are able to make exchanges, and the LexPhil reserves the right to limit the number of exchanges into any given concert.
 We're sorry, but there are no exchanges allowed on single ticket sales.
 Please note that all programs and artists are subject to change, and we reserve the right to substitute any guest artist or performer.

-What are PICK 4 packages?
+What are Pick 4 packages?

 Our Pick 4 Premium and Pick 4 Sampler ticket packages are the perfect solution if you are always on-the-go or want to sample the season.
 With these packages, you pick four concerts out of the entire Season Series.
 Pick 4 Premium subscribers pick from any concerts in the Season Series lineup including Premium Concerts, while Pick 4 Sampler have a more limited selection.
 With Pick 4, you'll receive the same benefits as a full season subscriber, but with flexible scheduling.
 See the Season Series page for a full listing of concerts.